Making the Translated AnyScript Model Move#

 If your SOLIDWORKS CAD model has a very complex structure, then it may be difficult to modify the AnyScript model to remove the redundant constraints.
 Furthermore, in an interactive design process, you may wish to work with the SOLIDWORKS model and re-export it repeatedly to AnyBody.
 In this case, it is probably a better choice to solve the redundancy problem directly in the CAD system.

 For this purpose, the SOLIDWORKS example model has already been set up with different configurations.
-If you open the previous FitnessMachine\_SOLIDWORKS.zip file again in SOLIDWORKS, then you can create a new configuration and start changing its mate definitions.
-We have in this model file already created two new configurations with the results of the modification we suggest to remove kinematic redundancy.
+If you open the previous FitnessMachine\_SOLIDWORKS.zip file again in SOLIDWORKS, you will see that it already contains two new mate configurations with the results of the modifications we suggest in order to remove kinematic redundancy.

 AnyExp2Solidworks Configuration

-We can find the main reason of mate redundancy in SOLIDWORKS by examining several mates, which are used between two different parts in the assembly.
+We can find the main reason for mate redundancy in SOLIDWORKS by examining several mates, which are used between two different parts in the assembly.

 Mate Type